cloudmesh-community/book/chapters/container/docker-swarm.md

    in various contexts.
 We use VMs to quickly create a two-machine cluster and turn it into a swarm.

-## Create a cluster with VirtualBox
+## Create a Swarm Cluster with VirtualBox

 In case you do not have access to multiple physical machines, you can create a virtual cluster on your machine with the help of virtual